-Bell’s palsy is a temporary facial paralysis or weakness on one side of the face due to nerve damage or trauma.
+Bell's palsy is a temporary facial paralysis or weakness on one side of the face due to nerve damage or trauma.
 The nerve damage, often caused by inflammation, leads to a loss of muscular control, resulting in a droopy face, an asymmetric smile, and typically the partial closure of one eye.
 Bell's palsy can also affect tear and saliva production, as well as the sense of taste.
-The onset of the condition is sudden, but tends to resolve itself in a matter of weeks.
+The onset of the condition is sudden but tends to resolve itself in a matter of weeks.

 Facial weakness can be caused by other more serious medical conditions.
 If you experience sudden muscle weakness on one side of the face, it is important to consult a medical professional for an accurate diagnosis.